dflubacher/devops/assets/qemu/README.md

 ```sh
 virt-manager -c "qemu+ssh://<user>@<address>:<port>/system?keyfile=/path/to/identity/file"
 ```
-TODO: why is it `system`?

 > NOTE: If VM is run on remote machine, virt-install needs sudo for remote monitoring by virt-manager.
+That is the reason for `/system?` in the above command. `/session?` is unfortunately [not supported for remote monitoring by libvirt](https://listman.redhat.com/archives/libvirt-users/2014-June/msg00102.html).
+> Error would be: `Operation not supported: Connecting to session instance without socket path is not supported by the ssh transport`

 ### Copy out of VM using libvirt
 ```sh